 A new era of employee well-being is quickly setting the framework for workplace culture.
-As younger generations enter the workforce, new wellness pillars like financial stability, mental health, and social connectedness are shaping what it means to be supported at work.
+As younger generations enter the workforce, new wellness pillars like financial stability, mental health, and social connection are shaping what it means to be supported at work.

 And in 2023, a critical must-have for candidates and employees alike will be the freedom to explore career advancement opportunities as the job market evolves.